pejuaderogba12-design/mark-down/README.md

 # Footnote [^1]

+Here is a simple footnote[^1].
+A footnote can also have multiple lines[^2].

 [^1]: My reference.
-[^2]: Add line breaks within a foot note, add two spaces to the end of the line.
+[^2]: Add line breaks within a footnote, add two spaces to the end of the line.
 This is the second line.

 # Alert